 In contrast, we can only use the reg type for outputs in a verilog module.

-We can invoke a verilog module which we have already written in another part of a design.
+We can invoke a verilog module which we have already written in another part of our design.
 This process of invoking modules in verilog is known as instantiation.

 Each time we instantiate a module, we create a unique object which has its own name, parameters and IO connections.